moon-hex/kustomize-navigator/README.md

 ## References Explorer

-The References Explorer panel provides a comprehensive view of all relationships between your Kustomize files:

-- **Kustomization References**: Shows other kustomization files that the current file references
+The References Explorer panel provides a view of which kustomization files reference the current file:
-- **Resource References**: Shows regular YAML resources that the current file references

 - **Referenced By**: Shows which kustomization files reference the current file

-This helps you understand the hierarchy and dependencies in your GitOps repository.
-Each reference is displayed with its parent folder for context, and clicking any reference opens the file directly.
+- Each reference is displayed with its parent folder for context
+- Clicking any reference opens the file directly

+This helps you understand which kustomization files depend on your current file.
+The panel works for both kustomization files and regular YAML resources.

 ## Variable Highlighting